Obstructive Sleep Apnea (OSA) Symptoms, Causes & Risk Factors

 - Daytime sleepiness: You have a hard time staying awake during the day, at work, or when you're driving.

-- Difficult to control medical problems: If you have a hard time controlling your asthma, blood pressure, or blood sugar, you might be suffering from OSA.
+- Difficult to control medical problems: If you have a hard time controlling your asthma, blood pressure, or blood sugar, you might be suffering from obstructive sleep apnea.